imfiqhan/imfiqhan.github.io/content/english/portfolio/aws-saa.md

 project_url: "https://cp.certmetrics.com/amazon/en/public/verify/credential/09730e58c1c34882899002734dd13325"
 ---

-This project highlights my journey and achievements in earning the **AWS Certified Solutions Architect – Associate** certification.
+This post highlights my journey and achievements in earning the **AWS Certified Solutions Architect – Associate** certification.
 It reflects my ability to design and deploy scalable, highly available, and fault-tolerant systems on AWS, with a strong understanding of cloud infrastructure, cost optimization, and security best practices.

 ## Key Features